iiismail/LaravelCRUDBookStore/README.md

 **Project Description**

 This is a Laravel backend project that demonstrates CRUD.
-It is a bookShop where users can add and remove books, and I built it for my University Advanced Web Programming Assignment.
+It is a bookShop where users can look through and manage different books, and I built it for my University Advanced Web Programming Assignment.

 **Tech**.